sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

      ![](images/loganalytics.png "log analytics")

-1. On **Log Analytics workspace** page, provide the information as mentioned below,
+1. On the **Log Analytics workspace** page, provide the information as mentioned below,
    - Subscription: **Leave it as default (1)**
    - Resource Group: **JumpVM-rg (2)**.
    - Name: Enter **log-analytics (3)**.